Ada-Developers-Academy/core-cs-fundamentals/hash-tables/overview-of-hash-tables.md

 ## Collisions

-There is practically no limit to the number of possible keys would could use in our hash table.
+There is practically no limit to the number of possible keys we could use in our hash table.
 By contrast, it stores our pair data in a limited-size array.
 At some point, any hash function will result in some keys being mapped to the same index.
 When this occurs, it is called a _collision_.

 ### !callout-info